Therapy for People-Pleasing & Over-Responsibility

 The one who anticipates needs, smooths things over, and makes sure everyone else is okay.

-From the outside, this can look like being thoughtful, capable, and emotionally aware.
+From the outside, this can look like being capable, steady, and deeply attuned.

 But on the inside, it often feels like pressure.